 Ben Morris is a Colorado-based composer and jazz pianist whose music tells unconventional stories and crosses genre boundaries.
-His operatic scores have been described as “charming and heart-touching” (OperaGene) and "fresh and original" (All About Jazz).
+His music has been described as “charming and heart-touching” (OperaGene) and "fresh and original" (All About Jazz).

 Ben’s creative work and research is inspired by his Norwegian heritage.
 He recently lived in Oslo, Norway on a Fulbright Grant composing a work for extended big band and video and received an American-Scandinavian Foundation Grant to research the influence of folk music on Norwegian jazz.
-Ben’s debut album, Pocket Guides, is slated for a spring 2022 release and takes elements from Norwegian folk music, jazz, and contemporary chamber music.
-The music on this album garnered Ben two Downbeat Awards, an ASCAP Herb Alpert Jazz Composer Award, a big band commission from New York Youth Symphony’s First Music Program, and an invitation to perform with his quintet at the Newport Jazz Festival in 2019.
+Ben released his debut album, Pocket Guides, in June 2022, and it takes elements from Norwegian folk music, jazz, and contemporary chamber music.
+The music on this album garnered Ben two Downbeat Awards, an ASCAP Herb Alpert Jazz Composer Award, a big band commission from New York Youth Symphony’s First Music Program, and an invitation to perform an original set with his quintet at the Newport Jazz Festival in 2019.

 Also a versatile film, theatre, and opera composer, Ben scored the documentary films American River, which premiered at Montclair Film in 2021, and Saving the Great Swamp: The Battle to Defeat the Jetport, which won best documentary at the 2017 New Jersey Film Festival.
 He has worked as a music assistant, orchestrator, and copyist for documentary film composer and songwriter Michael Bacon in New York City.
-A frequent collaborator of librettist Laura Fuentes, Ben premiered a 20-minute opera, Las Auténticas, for the Washington National Opera American Opera Initiative, workshopped an original opera, Perspective, through Eklund Opera’s New Opera Workshop with librettist Nnamdi Nwankwo, and developed a new musical, North Pond, at the Midtown Arts and Theater Center (MATCH) in Houston.
+A frequent collaborator of librettist Laura Fuentes, Ben premiered a 20-minute opera, Las Auténticas, for the Washington National Opera American Opera Initiative, presented an original multimedia opera, The Fall of Man and Other Tales, at the ATLAS B2 Black Box, and is currently working with Laura on a shadow puppet opera and a commission for Glimmerglass Opera.